More Blog PostsA Smarter Approach to U.S. Equity Investing

 Strategy Overview

 Our approach targets large and mid-cap U.S. companies, building a diversified, equal-weighted portfolio across sectors and constituents.
-Unlike passive index strategies that mirror the market regardless of valuation or momentum, our strategy actively selects stocks that we believe, offer a compelling balance of relative value and positive price trends, within each sector.
+Unlike passive index strategies that mirror the market regardless of valuation or momentum, our strategy actively selects stocks that we believe, offer a compelling balance of relative value and positive price trends observed across multiple time horizons, within each sector.

 At the heart of our process is a proprietary scoring mechanism, developed through extensive in-house quantitative research.
 This system enables us to evaluate companies based on multiple dimensions of valuation and momentum, helping us surface opportunities where market pricing may not fully reflect underlying strength.